monmima/main-aide-memoire/git/README.md

 Action | Command
 ------------ | -------------
-To display the log of changes to the branch | git log --oneline To create a new branch | git branch my-new-branch-name To show all the branches, to see what branch you're on | git branch -a To move to a new branch | git checkout my-new-branch-name To delete a branch which has not been merged | git branch -D my-branch-to-delete To delete a branch which has been merged | git branch -d my-branch-to-delete To create a branch and then check out | git checkout -b my-new-branch
+Displaying the log of changes to the branch | git log --oneline Creating a new branch | git branch my-new-branch-name Showing all the branches, to see what branch you're on | git branch -a Moving to a new branch | git checkout my-new-branch-name Moving to the main/master branch | git checkout master Deleting a branch which has not been merged | git branch -D my-branch-to-delete Deleting a branch which has been merged | git branch -d my-branch-to-delete Deleting a branch and then check out | git checkout -b my-new-branch

 ## Merging Branches